shanelnumber5/341-web-design/_docs/topic-07/05-media-mgmnt/page-03.md

 ## How-To:

-A cellphone video is a good option, or the Moving Iamge Archive has Creative Commons video that you can download, which conveniently show metadata like size and filetype.
+The Moving Image Archive has Creative Commons videoes that you can download, which conveniently show metadata like size and filetype.
 Here's an example about <a href="https://archive.org/details/Pluto_Flyby" target="_new">Pluto</a> using Firefox:

 <div style="width: 600px; margin: auto">